Cumulocity-IoT/cumulocity-vision-ai-app-examples/README.md

 * **Hardware:** A Raspberry Pi with a Raspberry Pi AI Camera (based on IMX500).
 * **Software:**
     * A Cumulocity IoT tenant with administrator credentials.
-    * The Vision AI UI extension for Cumulocity Devicemangemen (can be downloaded here TODO).
+    * The Vision AI UI extension for Cumulocity Devicemangemen (can be downloaded from the release binaries in Github).
     * Your Raspberry Pi is flashed with a supported OS and is connected to the internet.
     * The Raspberry Pi AI camera is connected and recognized (you can check the [Raspberry Pi documentation](https://www.raspberrypi.com/documentation/accessories/ai-camera.html))